How does Asset Care work?

 Inflation Protection Riders (IPR)

 This option can help protect against the rising costs of LTC expenses due to inflation.
 This option guarantees both the base policy long-term care benefit balance and the maximum monthly benefit amount will increase each year.
 As costs increase, so does your monthly benefit amount.
-Both COB and IPR protection pay periods must match that of the base policy.
-Premiums are guaranteed to never increase, even on a joint policy, if the first insured dies.
+Both COB and IPR protection pay periods must match the base policy.
+If the first insured dies, premiums are guaranteed to never increase, even on a joint policy.